Skip to main content

 The hypothalamus sends a signal (Gonadotropin-Releasing Hormone) to the pituitary gland, which in turn releases Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones then signal the testes to produce testosterone.
 As we age, the clarity and strength of these signals can diminish, leading to a state of lower testosterone production.

-This decline is associated with more than just changes in or libido; it is deeply connected to metabolic wellness.
+This decline is associated with more than just changes in muscle mass or libido; it is deeply connected to metabolic wellness.
 Lower testosterone levels are often observed alongside an increase in visceral fat, impaired insulin sensitivity, and less favorable lipid profiles, all of which are recognized factors in cardiovascular health.

 Testosterone replacement therapy is a process of restoring the body’s essential hormonal signals to support systemic health and function.